mraible/mongock-docs/content/pages/migration.md

 Every class marked as `@ChangeUnit` will be marked as a migration class and can contain methods annotated as follow:

 - **@Execution:** The main migration method(Mandatory)
 - **@RollbackExecution:** This method basically reverts the changes made by the `@Execution` method.
 It's mandatory and higly recommended to properly implement it.
-If the developers is confident it won't be needed, it can be left empty.
+It can be left empty if developers don't think is required in some scenarios.

   It will be triggered in the two folloing situations
   - When the `@Execution` method fails in a non-transactional environment
   - In recovery operation like **undo**
 - **@BeforeExecution:** Optional method that will be executed before the actual migration, meaning this that it won't be part of the transactional and executed in non-transactional context.
 It's useful to perform DDL operations in database where they are not allowed inside a transaction, like MongoDB, or as preparation for the actual migration.

-  Bear in mind that this method is treated and tracked in the database history like the `@Execution` method, meaning this that in case of failure, it will force the migration to be aborted, tracked in the database as failed and Mongock will run it again in the next execution.
+This method is treated and tracked in the database history like the `@Execution` method, meaning this that in case of failure, it will force the migration to be aborted, tracked in the database as failed and Mongock will run it again in the next execution.

-- **@RollbackBeforeExecution:** Like the `@RollbackExecution` for the `@Execution` method, it's work is basically revert the changes made by the `@BeforeExecution` method.
+- **@RollbackBeforeExecution:** Similar to the `@RollbackExecution` for the `@Execution` method.
+It reverts back the changes made by the `@BeforeExecution` method.
 It's only mandatory when the method `@BeforeExecution` is present.

 ------------------------------------------------------